 By Paul S. Hamann

-In January RCReports was used effectively in an IRS audit appeal.
-The CPA, armed with knowledge from our webinar, and a Reasonable Compensation Report generated by RCReports, was successful in lowering his client’s Reasonable Compensation figure from $100,000 to $60,000 – saving their client employment taxes, interest and penalties on $40,000!
+In January RCReports were used effectively in an IRS audit appeal.
+The CPA, armed with knowledge from our webinar, and a Reasonable Compensation Report generated by RCReports, was successful in lowering his client’s Reasonable Compensation figure from $100,000 to $60,000 – saving their client employment taxes, interest, and penalties on $40,000!

 When I was first introduced to RCReports.com, I had an S-Corp client going through an IRS audit.
 One of the main issues being challenged was the shareholder-employee compensation.
 My client had only recorded $24,000 in W-2 wages for the years 2009, 2010 and 2011 yet had taken out substantially more from the S-Corp in the form of shareholder dividends.
 The IRS was suggesting that the shareholder wages for those years should be around $100,000 based on their research using certain internet salary research tools.